Matt-Webb/interview-todo-mvc-angular/README.md

 Consider it as a task given from a product owner on an existing codebase to you as a part of the dev team.
 Time management and task prioritization should be in mind.

+Consider that you are working in a team with other developers.
+Use a branching strategy that prevents or minimises code conflicts and promotes isolation and independence.
+Like [gitflow](http://nvie.com/posts/a-successful-git-branching-model/)

 ### Part 1
 ---